jg-spec/HUMA-7P74/essay.md

 Jung, Carl. *The Archetypes and the Collective Unconscious.* Princeton University Press, 1981.

 Merton, Robert.
-“Three Fragments from a Sociologist’s Notebooks: Establishing the Phenomenon, Specified Ignorance, and Strategic Research Materials.” *Annual Review of Sociology,* vol. 12, no. 1, 1987, pp. 1-28.
+“Three Fragments from a Sociologist’s Notebooks: Establishing the Phenomenon, Specified Ignorance, and Strategic Research Materials.” *Annual Review of Sociology,* vol. 12, no. 1, 1987, pp. 1-28. doi.org/10.1146/annurev.so.13.080187.000245.

+Newhall, Beaumont. *The Daguerreotype in America.* Dover Publications, 1976.

 Proctor, Robert.
 “Agnotology: A Missing Term to Describe the Cultural Production of Ignorance.” *Agnotology: The Making and Unmaking of Ignorance,* edited by R. Proctor and L. Schiebinger, Stanford University Press, 2008, pp. 1-36.